The CIBC Aventura Visa Infinite Privilege Card is the top-tier Aventura offering from CIBC, with a $200,000 household income requirement.

-While the initial bonus is rather low for a premium card, this offer would be a good choice for regular high spenders who can take advantage of the full monthly bonuses.
+The initial bonus is decent for a premium card, so this offer would be a good choice for those looking to rack up a large sum of Aventura points quickly.

 The card has an annual fee of $499.
 However, there are a few ways to reduce it.

 You’ll get a rebate of $139 if you have a CIBC Smart Plus Chequing Account.
 The premium account has monthly fees of $29.95, which can be waived with a $6,000 minimum balance.

 Cardholders receive a $200 annual travel credit every year on January 1.
 It can’t be rolled over into the next calendar year, and it must be booked over the phone with the CIBC Travel Rewards Centre.

 If you take advantage of both of these rebates, you can reduce your net annual fee to $160.

 While CIBC Aventura points are nowhere near the most useful points you could be earning on your everyday spending, the Visa Infinite Privilege card does offer high earning rates on a wide variety of popular categories.